 - Have been invited to participate in the program by the National Visa Center (NVC).

-- Have a sponsoring relative (petitioner) who has received an invitation to participate in the CFRP Program.
+- Have a sponsoring family member (petitioner) who has received an invitation to participate in the Cuban Family Reunification Parole Program.

 To determine if you qualify to apply for parole for a Cuban relative you must: